sherminds/EOstudy/README.md

   - Check consistency between names and emails.
 The script will download the current state of this table as `csv` file (in the `data/` folder), make a copy with today's date.

+OR
+  - run `R/qualitycontrol.R` to do a series of tests.
+    You will need to change `mymonth` at the bottom of the file.

 - In a terminal, type
 ```{sh}
 ./send-emails.sh Mon